jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 If it's possible that multiple plugins on a site might depend on the MCP Adapter or Abilities API, the official documentation [recommends using the Jetpack Autoloader](https://github.com/WordPress/mcp-adapter/blob/trunk/docs/getting-started/installation.md#using-jetpack-autoloader-highly-recommended) to avoid version conflicts.

-The next step is to initialise the MCP Adapter in your plugin or theme:
+The next step is to initialize the MCP Adapter in your plugin or theme:

 ```php
 <?php